sCrypt-Inc/scryptTS-docs/docs/how-to-customize-a-contract-tx.md

 ### Customize

 You can customize a tx builder for a public `@method` of your contract by calling `bindTxBuilder`.
+The first parameter is the public method name, and the second parameter is the customized tx builder.

 ```ts
 // bind a customized tx builder for the public method `MyContract.unlock`